disponibile anche in italiano

 hostcount

-Growth continues, but it can not be defined as a “logical curve”.
+Growth continues, but it can not be defined as a “logical curve“.
 It’s a combination of many different trends.
 Overall it’s quite fast.
-The size of online activities worldwide has increased tenfold in eight years and has doubled in the last three-and-a-half years.
+The size of online activities worldwide has increased tenfold in eleven years and has doubled in the last five.

 Number